-If you are looking for a craft that is versatile and gives great results, this is it!
-Kids of all ages and adults love making these simple refrigerator magnets and are proud enough of the finished magnet to give them as gifts.
-In this project you will learn how to make refrigerator magnets by painting molded shapes created by pouring plaster of Paris into candy molds.
-Group instructions included and options for magnets made without candy molds are also given.
+If you are looking for a versatile craft that gives great results, this is it!
+Kids of all ages and adults love making these simple refrigerator magnets and are proud enough of the finished magnets to give them as gifts.
+In this project, you will learn how to make refrigerator magnets out of painted molded shapes created by pouring plaster of Paris into candy molds.
+Group instructions included.
+Options for magnets made without candy molds are also provided.

 This project requires few materials and is great for family, classroom or group craft time.
 Teachers or group leaders can mold the shapes in advance to make this a quick and simple craft project.